MarketDataApp/documentation/sheets-add-on/stocks/stockdata.md

     - "volume" – The quantity of shares traded.
     - "all" – Returns all values.

 - **startDate** _(OPTIONAL)_ The start date when fetching historical data.
 If start date is specified, but endDate is not, only the single day’s data is returned.
+Multiple tickers may be used if only a single day's data is being returned.

 - **endDate** _(OPTIONAL)_ The end date when fetching historical data, or the number of calendar days (not trading days) from startDate for which to return data.